adhywiranata-tiketdotcom/rest-query/README.md

 ```

+### useFetchable

+> Fetch streaming API with any HTTP Methods and returns the data as a stack or object structure without cache.
+Docs WIP

 ### useStreamable

 > Fetch streaming API from POST Resource and returns the data as a stack or object structure.
-COMING SOON
+Docs WIP

 ## Contributors